aldoborrero/hashi-homelab/README.md

 ## 🙌 Acknowledgements

 The initial idea was inspired by the work of [perrymanuk](https://github.com/perrymanuk) in his [`hashi-homelab`](https://github.com/perrymanuk/hashi-homelab) repository.

+Many thanks to [Numtide for providing counseling](https://github.com/numtide) to everything related to `nix`.

 ## ✍️ License